micropython/micropython/shared-bindings/index.rst

-Shared Libraries
+Core Modules
 ========================================

-These core libraries are intended on being consistent across ports.
-Currently they are only implemented in the SAMD21 port but the ESP8266 support will soon follow.
+These core modules are intended on being consistent across ports.
+Currently they are only implemented in the SAMD21 and ESP8266 ports.
+A module may not exist in a port if no underlying hardware support is present.
+For example, a microcontroller without analog features will not have `analogio`.

 .. toctree::
     :glob: